Mexico in the OTI Festival 1980

 Mexico was represented at the OTI Festival 1980 with the song "Sólo te amo a ti", written and performed by José Roberto.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 17, placed eighth out of 23 competing entries, with 21 points.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 9th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 9th edition of the OTI Festival.
 This ninth edition of the National OTI Festival featured forty songs, of which ten reached the final.
-In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist, among all the competing artist.
+In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, and Breakout Artist, among all the competing artists.

 The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
 The musical director was Chucho Ferrrer, who conducted the Single Union of Music Workers of Mexico orchestra when required.
 Hermanos Zavala, the single mixed backing choir of four voices, were credited on the songs they accompanied.